Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 5. The page will automatically refresh.

 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+How to run this project locally

+To clone this project:

+1. Follow this link to the [Project GitHub repository](https://github.com/alisadiq91/PharmOnline)

+2. Under the repository name, click "Clone or download".

+3. In the Clone with HTTPs section, copy the clone URL for the repository.

+4. In your local IDE open GIT Bash.

+5. Change the current working directory location where you want the cloned directory to be made.

+6. Type git clone, and then paste the URL you copied in Step 3.

+7. Press Enter.
+Your local clone will be created.

 Content